epoch-research/ftm/tadamcz/tadamcz_notes.md

 ## JSON or similar
 Use a machine-readable format like JSON.
 This is simple and easily testable approach but requires your users to interact with JSON.

-## Spreadsheets
-The downside of these is that you're at the mercy of the spreadsheet format.
-And have to query arbitrary cell coordinates instead of meaningful key names.
-If somebody moves a column in the inputs spreadsheet, you may get nonsense.

-If collaborating with users who are researchers is of paramount importance, spreadsheets can be an worthwhile trade-off.
-What I would suggest in that case, however, is to use local spreadsheet files rather than Google Docs.
-Querying a dynamic external dependency like a Google Sheet is a bad idea from the point of view of security, reproducibility, and testability.

-One nice thing is that Pandas has built-in support to import/export a DataFrame as an Excel spreadsheet.

-This is [an example of how I've implemented exporting](https://github.com/tadamcz/timing-spend-down-epoch-copy/blob/aa8367a82ff5bbda8ab7da053490a54a917846cc/timing_spend_down/export.py) with a combination of pandas and xlsx writer.